Download the Code of Federal Regulations in XML.

 (h) Exceptions to notice requirements.
 The notice requirements of paragraphs (d) and (g) of this section shall not apply if:

-(1) The component determines that the information should not be disclosed;
+(1) The component determines that the information is exempt and will be withheld under a FOIA exemption, other than exemption (b)(4);

 (2) The information has been lawfully published or has been officially made available to the public;